hstagner/MDToolbar/README.md

 - Commands for each action so you can bind your own keys without using the toolbar.

+## Installation

+### Via Package Control (recommended)

+1. Ensure Package Control is installed in Sublime Text.
+2. Open the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS).
+3. Run: **“Package Control: Install Package”**.
+4. When the package list appears, type **`MDToolbar`** and select it.
+5. After installation, restart Sublime Text if needed.

+If the package is not yet in the default channel but is hosted on your own repository, you can:

+1. Open the Command Palette.
+2. Run **“Package Control: Add Repository”** and paste the Git repository URL for MDToolbar.
+3. Then run **“Package Control: Install Package”** and choose **`MDToolbar`**.

+### Manual installation

+1. Clone or copy this repository into your Sublime `Packages` directory as `MDToolbar`.
+2. Restart Sublime Text.

+The package will load automatically and the default key bindings will be active for your platform.

 ## Usage

 1. Select some text in a Markdown buffer.